NBC has best ratings week for a network in 2 months

 NEW YORK (AP) - NBC cut through the summer doldrums with the best week for a television network since the NBA Finals were seen on ABC two months ago.

-The Nielsen company said Tuesday the network was led, as usual in the summer months, by "America's Got Talent."
-The competition show was seen by 11.8 million people last week, more than four million more than anything else on television.
+NBC was led, as is typical during the summer months, by "America's Got Talent."
+The competition show was seen by 11.8 million people last week, more than four million more than anything else on television, the Nielsen company said.

-NBC added a new competition series to its warm-weather lineup in "Making It," a crafting series co-hosted by former "Parks and Recreation" co-stars Amy Poehler and Nick Offerman.
-Its audience of 5.2 million people made it the most-watched new series of the summer.
+Joining favorites like "American Ninja Warrior" and "World of Dance," NBC added a new competition series in "Making It," a crafting show co-hosted by former "Parks and Recreation" co-stars Amy Poehler and Nick Offerman.
+Its audience of 5.2 million people made it the most-watched new series of the summer, Nielsen said.

+Football, which will be a mainstay of broadcast network schedules through January, started its preseason with the Hall of Fame game, seen by 6.8 million people on NBC.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.